The Year My Voice Broke: Production

-John Duigan wrote a script based on his experiences going to a boarding school in the mid-1960s called Flirting.
+John Duigan wrote a script based on his experiences going to a boarding school in the mid-1960s.
 Unable to get the film funded, he wrote a prequel, The Year My Voice Broke, based on the leading character growing up in a country town.
 Duigan had worked with Kennedy Miller making the miniseries Vietnam and they agreed to make the film as one of four telemovies they were making for the Channel Ten network.
 Duigan was allowed to make the film on 35 mm.
 The film was shot, but not set, in Braidwood, New South Wales.
 It had several working titles, including Reflections of a Golden Childhood and Museum of Desire.

 Music

 The main theme used in the film is "The Lark Ascending" by English composer Ralph Vaughan Williams.
 At a 2005 special-event screening in Sydney, director John Duigan stated that he chose the piece as he felt it complemented Danny's adolescent yearning.
 Additional source music featured in the film includes: